MyHealth.Alberta.ca Network

 Many people use words that assume everyone is cisgender.
 This is called cisnormative language.
 For example, addressing a new group of students as ‘boys and girls’ assumes that everyone identifies as either a boy or a girl.
 Providing menstrual supplies only in the girls’ washroom assumes that there are no trans boys who might need to access those supplies.
 A form that only has two checkboxes for gender, male and female, is another example of cisnormative language.
 This kind of language reinforces stereotypes and assumptions about who people are and how they identify.
 When we make assumptions about people’s identities or relationships, we may be telling them that anyone who does not fit such an expectation is ‘abnormal’, ‘different’, or just not part of the ‘typical human experience’.
 Using inclusive language that does not make assumptions is a way of showing respect and honouring diversity as a strength.

-LGBTQ2S+, LGBTQ*, LGBTQ +, GLBT, LGBTTQ, LGBTQ2, LGBTQI2SNA+ and others are acronyms that refer to the spectrum of sexual and gender identities that are not cisgender or heterosexual.
-They include lesbian, gay, bisexual, transgender, queer, questioning, intersex, two‑spirit, non-binary and agender.
+2SLGBTQI+, LGBTQ*, LGBTQ +, GLBT, LGBTTQ, LGBTQ2, LGBTQI2SNA+ and others are acronyms that refer to the spectrum of sexual and gender identities that are not cisgender or heterosexual.
+They include two-spirit, lesbian, gay, bisexual, transgender, queer, questioning, intersex, non-binary and agender.
 The asterisk (*) or plus sign (+) shows there are other identities included that aren’t in the acronym.
-Another term used to refer to this community is ‘gender and sexual minorities’.
+Another term used to refer to this community is ‘gender and sexual minorities.’

 Human Rights

 All people have the right to be free from discrimination because of sex, gender, sexual orientation, gender identity and gender expression.
 This right is protected by Article 2 of the UN Convention on the Rights of the Child, as well as in the Canadian Charter of Rights and Freedoms, the Canadian Human Rights Acts and the Alberta Human Rights Act.
 Legislative protection against discrimination based on sexual orientation has been in place for some time.
-As of 2017, gender identity or gender expression has been explicitly protected in all human rights legislation at the provincial, territorial, and federal level.
+As of 2017, gender identity or gender expression has been explicitly protected in all provincial, territorial, and federal human rights legislation.

 All teachers, counsellors and administrators have legal, ethical and professional responsibilities to ensure that all students – including those who are, or are perceived as being, a sexual or gender minority – are provided with safe, caring, welcoming and respectful learning environments that respect and affirm their individual identities and experiences.
 Intervening whenever sexist, homo/bi/trans-phobic, racist or derogatory comments are made is one crucial part of that responsibility.